domoticz/domoticz/dzVents/documentation/README.md

 # History [link to changes in previous versions](https://www.domoticz.com/wiki/DzVents_version_History).

-## [3.0.17]
+## [3.0.18]
-- Add timestampTodate, dateToTimestamp and date2date functions in Time
+- Add isdst as (boolean) attribute to time object
+- Add updateQuiet() method to generic device
+- Fixed bug in dumpTable that caused infinite loop for table with self-reference